sodafoundation/documentation/content/support-matrix/delfin/_index.md

 Delfin project aims to overcome a challenge to manage heterogeneous storage devices on a single platform.
 Delfin has standardized common API services.

-1. Registering the devices for the following operations
-    - Alert service
-    - Performance monitoring
-2. Query to get the information(capacity, performance, alert)
-3. Exporter interface, provides class interfaces for external exporters to get data from SIM to third party platforms
-4. DB interfaces to access data

-We have list of vendors, if we click open on vendor name it has all delfin drivers supported data matrix.
-Each driver page has different tables which contains supported data.
-Below are the tables,
+Support matrix of each storage drivers are group to their vendor name.
+Each driver support matrix include below topics.

-1. Model and management software versions, it has list of management software versions.
+1. Model and management software versions supported:- List of storage models and required management software versions.
-2. Access information to register storage device table illustrates what are all the parameters required to register the storage device.
+2. Access information to register storage: Table illustrates what all access protocol supported and parameters required to register the storage device.
-3. Supported alert source registration information table has information about what are the alert source and supported protocols.
+3. Alert management information : Type of alert sourcing and clearing supported
-4. Performance registration information table contains performance registration parameters information.
+4. Performance registration information: Table illustrates the resources, and their default interval supported for performance collection.
-5. Resource data matrix table illustrates all the attributes of devices supported.
+5. Resource data matrix: Table illustrates the resources supported along with their available attributes.
-6. Alert data matrix table has alert attributes/parameters which are supported by delfin.
+6. Alert data matrix : Table illustrates fields available in the alert data
-7. Performance metric data table illustrates all supported parameters for performance analysis.
+7. Performance metric data: Table illustrates performance metrics supported for each resource.

 {{%children style="h3" description="true" %}}